hvasbath/beat/docs/examples/FFI_kinematic.rst

 The *initialization* argument determines at which point in the solution space to initialize the Markov Chains.
 In Example 4 we set this argument to *lsq*.
 Here we are going to use *random* again, please set it now!
 We initially narrowed down the slip-parameters by importing the results from Example 4.
 Thus, we already have a pretty good estimate on how the slip-distribution should look like, explaining the geodetic data reasonably well.

-The 'n_jobs' number should be set to as many CPUs as the user can spare under the *sampler_config*.
+The *n_jobs* number should be set to as many CPUs as the user can spare under the *sampler_config*.
 The number of sampled MarkovChains and the number of steps for each chain of the SMC sampler should be set to high values as we are optimizing now for ca 500 random variables (if the values from the tutorial haven't been altered by the user); for example to 8000 and 400, respectively.

 .. warning:: With these sampler parameters a huge amount of samples are going to be stored to disk!
 Please see `Example 3 <https://hvasbath.github.io/beat/examples/Rectangular.html#summarize-and-plotting>`__ for an instruction on how to keep only the important samples to reduce the disk usage.